-The IT industry never stands still.
-This rapid, ever-changing stream is full of technologies, tools, software frameworks and endless ideas.
-The list of current technology trends can be infinite.
-In this article, we would like to focus on the top information technology trends that are likely to define the year 2019.
+The IT world never stands still.
+This rapid, ever-changing industry is full of new technologies, tools, software frameworks and innovative ideas.
+In this article, we will look at the top information technology trends that are likely to define the year 2022.

-All modern technologies are developing hand-in-hand and inevitably affect one another.
+Modern technologies develop symbiotically and inevitably affect one another.
 For instance, mobile internet depends on cloud computing and facilitates IoT development.
 Therefore, a breakthrough in one area stimulates innovations in the other.

 Here is a list of the top information technology trends that will shape the digital world in the coming year.